-100 Years Ago This Month Grandma Came to America and Everything Changed
+100 Years Ago This Month Busia Immigrated to America

 I wanted to know what I missed by being born in America, to understand what it means to lose two thousand years of history in the time it takes to buy a one-way ticket on a ship leaving ‘the old country’ for the new.
 That motivation is what led me to my life-changing seven-month sojourn to Poland in 2000 to find my family, my roots, in the much misunderstood land of my ancestors.
 This July in 2013 marks the 100th anniversary of my grandparents emigration to the new world.
 Sto lat!